Appfoster/upsnap/README.md

 **Built with ❤️ by [Appfoster](http://www.appfoster.com/)**

-*Keep your Craft CMS sites healthy and performing at their best with Site Monitor.*
+*Keep your Craft CMS sites healthy and performing at their best with Upsnap.*